deejaygraham/deejaygraham.github.io/_posts/2023-03-27-testing-at-top-and-bottom-of-triangle.md

 ## Javascript

 The other thing to note is that all the examples will be in Javascript, so if you don't know any javascript, you have approximately
-1:45 seconds to learn some.
+10 minutes to learn some.

 ## Early Web Times